What is a quality Health and Physical Education program in your context?

 - What opportunities for physical activity accumulation currently exist in our school day, and what additional opportunities can we identify?

 - Is physical education integrated into other subjects?
+Is health education?
+Is health education and physical education content integrated where possible?

 - What opportunities exist for the sharing of ideas within our school, and beyond it?